It's Agalinis time! False foxglove season!

 Agalinis auriculata: Known in Texas from one late nineteenth century specimen record labeled -Benbrook-; in Oklahoma, degraded prairies, floodplains, fallow fields, and borders of upland sterile woods; in Arkansas, blackland prairie; Annual; Flowering August - October

-Posted by pfau_tarleton over 3 years ago
+Posted by pfau_tarleton about 4 years ago

 Add a Comment